Bordered Floer homology for manifolds with torus boundary via immersed curves: Introduction

 \subsection{Acknowledgements}

-The authors would like to thank Peter Kronheimer, Yank\i\ Lekili, Tye Lidman, Robert Lipshitz, Sarah Rasmussen, Ivan Smith, and Claudius Zibrowius for helpful discussions (some of them dating back a very long time).
+The authors would like to thank Peter Kronheimer, Yank\i\ Lekili, Tye Lidman, Robert Lipshitz, Gabriel Paternain, Sarah Rasmussen, Ivan Smith, and Claudius Zibrowius for helpful discussions (some of them dating back a very long time).
+In addition, we would like to thank the referee for many thoughtful comments and suggestions, which led to improvements at a number of key points.
 Part of this work was carried out while the third author was visiting Montr\'eal as CIRGET research fellow, and part was carried out while the second and third authors were participants in the program {\em Homology Theories in Low Dimensions} at the Isaac Newton Institute.